-Consumers are already going to save a good bit of money during a tax holiday, but you still need a way to differentiate yourself from the competition.
-By adding extra incentives to shop with you, you can capture their attention in the midst of all the noise.
-You can do this by adding extra deals on top of the sales tax break, available only during the weekend.
-You could also offer coupons that are only good for the weekend, especially if you limit the distribution of those coupons to customers who receive your newsletter, are a part of your loyalty program, or who are frequent and loyal shoppers.
+Consumers already save a good bit of money during a tax holiday.
+But you need to convince them to save money with you, rather than the competition.
+Cut through the noise by adding extra deals on top of the sales tax break, available only during the weekend.
+Strengthen loyalty with your regulars by limiting the distribution of those coupons to customers who receive your newsletter, are part of your loyalty program or are frequent and loyal shoppers.

 Don’t: Be Vague About Terms & Conditions

-The worst thing that you could do is be unclear about how your sale works or the ways a coupon can be redeemed.
-The results will fall in two ways: Either you put your foot down with the customer and leave them disgruntled (leading to bad customer reviews, etc.) or you permit the over-redemption of coupons and discounts (leading to the offers hurting your business rather than helping it).
-Similarly, you want to have controls in place that prevent coupons from being abused or over-distributed; for example, the data in a GS1 databar can help individually identify coupons and track when they’ve been redeemed.
+The worst thing you can do is be unclear about how your sale works or the ways a consumer can redeem your coupons.
+The results will fall in two ways: either you put your foot down with the customer and leave them disgruntled (leading to bad customer reviews, etc.) or you permit the overuse of coupons and discounts (leading to offers doing more harm than good).
+Similarly, you want to have controls in place that prevent coupons from being abused or overdistributed.
+You can lean on the GS1 DataBar to individually identify coupons and track when they’ve been redeemed.

-You also need to ensure that your website and possibly your social media pages reflect the upcoming offers and whether or not the hours your store is open will change.
-You may think this is only important for stores that have a focus on ecommerce, but the truth is consumers are going to turn to their phones to search for answers about where they can find deals and when.
-If your site doesn’t have that information readily available, you may end up missing out on vital customers.
+Make sure your website and social media pages reflect the upcoming offers and whether the hours your store is open will change.
+You may think this is only important for e-commerce stores but consumers are going to turn to their phones to search for answers about where they can find deals and when.
+If your site doesn’t have that information readily available, you may end up missing out on customers.

 Do: Offer Extended Hours or Similar Promotions

 We hope the reasoning here is obvious, but if it’s not, let’s take real sentiment in response to Florida cutting back the dates for its tax holiday.
-For many of the years prior, the Back-to-School tax holiday only ran for three days, however, in 2015, the state ran the holiday for 10 days.
-The state shortened it back to the original three days for 2016, but consumers don’t feel great about it.
-Per one parent in the article who will need to shop for two young children, “Can you imagine the crowds in those limited days?
-That’s going to be very inconvenient.”
+For many years prior, the back-to-school tax holiday only ran for three days.
+However, in 2015, the state ran the holiday for 10 days.
+When Florida shortened it back to the original three days in 2016, consumers weren’t happy about it.

-You need to be ready for a tax holiday the same way you would be for any other retail holiday.
-Expect to have a higher volume of customers, so even if you don’t extend your hours, you’re going to need more employees on hand to ensure that they can all get help when they need it, find exactly what they need, and check out quickly.
-That means you’ll also need employees to ensure the store stays in good order and stock is replenished on the shelves.
-Employees also need to understand each of your offers over the weekend so if customers ask, they can explain things clearly.
+Ready your store for a tax-free weekend the same way you’d prepare for any other retail holiday.
+Expect a higher volume of customers.
+Even if you don’t extend your hours, you’re going to need extra staff to ensure customers get help when they need it and check out quickly.
+You’ll also need employees to keep the store in good order and shelves regularly restocked.
+Educate employees about what’s on sale and when so they can easily answer customer questions.

-We recommend putting the tax-free items in the front of your store.
+We recommend putting tax-free items in the front of your store.
 Ensure there’s plenty of signage to point the way so customers can access them quickly and easily.
-Non-tax-exempt items that are on sale can be adjacent but must be clearly differentiated by additional signage.
+Other sales items can be adjacent but should be clearly differentiated by additional signage.

 Prepare Your Business for Tax-Free Weekend